 The North American Mastiffs have somewhat sensitive skin.
 This puts them at risk of various allergies, and they can easily develop inflammation and hives.
-In some extreme cases, they can also develop dermatitis which should be treated by a vet asap.
+In some extreme cases, they can also develop dermatitis which should be treated by a vet ASAP.

-This breed is especially prone to bone cancer which is often detected too late.
+This dog is especially prone to bone cancer which is often detected too late.
 This is why pet owners should not ignore any changes in behavior or appetite and take their pups in for frequent checkups.

 A cataract is a condition where a thin layer of fat covers the lens of the dog’s eyes, causing blurry vision.
-If proper treatment is not administered in time, it can lead to permanent blindness which is painless but the quality of life is disturbed.
+If proper treatment is not administered in time, it can lead to permanent blindness which is painless but the quality of your dog’s life is disturbed.

 Hip or joint dysplasia is a common illness in large-sized dogs.
 This condition leads to deformation of the joint due to constant wear and tear.
 In extreme cases, this can lead to complete restriction of your pet’s mobility.
 This painful condition should be treated as early as possible.

 To make sure your pet is healthy and happy, dog owners are advised to look closely at any behavioral and diet changes in their pets and consult a vet if the changes persist.

 The North American Mastiff is a low-maintenance pup.
 Bathe them once a month and brush them once a week and they are good to go.
 However, because of their size, brushing them is both a long and tedious task.